FoalTS/foal/docs/security/authentication.md

 - the `Authenticator` services (strategies),
 - the `login` and `logout` controller factories,
 - the `User` model,
-- and the `authenticate` pre-hook.
+- and the `Authenticate` pre-hook.

 > *Note*: FoalTS authentication requires the use of sessions.